 Planning a road trip, or just a trip down south to the beach?
 Or heading west to the great outdoors?
 You may want to book your rental car now.
 In fact, it might already be too late.

-Rental car prices are exploding across much of the country thanks to a perfect storm of low supply of rental cars mixed with surging demand as travel picks up for spring break, worsened by travelers who prefer to drive to their destination rather than return to the skies.
+Rental car prices are exploding across much of the country thanks to a perfect storm of low supply of rental cars mixed with surging demand as travel picks up for a summer of revenge travel, worsened by travelers who prefer to drive to their destination rather than return to the skies.

-Rental cars in popular destinations like Florida and Phoenix that once cost just $30 to $50 a day are regularly going for $100, $200, or more.
-A Thrifty Traveler reader told us she paid $2,300 for an SUV in Tampa for a week.
+Rental cars in popular destinations like Florida and Phoenix that once cost just $30 to $50 a day are regularly going for $100, $200, or more – a Thrifty Traveler reader told us she paid $2,300 for an SUV in Tampa for a week.
+Finding a rental car in Alaska has become a nearly impossible task, and it's not much better in Hawaii.
 Elsewhere, lots are completely empty, and travelers with confirmed reservations are getting turned away

 But what's going on?
 How did it get this bad?
 And what can you do about it?
 Keep reading.